h4rry1337/skunk-recon/README.md

     ./skunk.sh target.com

-Scan results are stored in text files!
+Scan results are stored in text files...

 **NOTE: USE THIS TOOL ONLY INSIDE THE SKUNK-RECON DIRECTORY!**